Milton station (MBTA): Railroad station

+Streetcar station

-Conversion of the section between Ashmont and Mattapan to an interurban-style streetcar line by the Boston Elevated Railway began in 1926, and the segment of the Ashmont–Mattapan High Speed Line from Ashmont to Milton was opened on August 26, 1929.
+Conversion of the section between Ashmont and Mattapan to an interurban-style streetcar line by the Boston Elevated Railway began in 1926.
+The former Milton station building was demolished in May 1929.
+The segment of the Ashmont–Mattapan High Speed Line from Ashmont to Milton was opened on August 26, 1929.
 Milton was the terminus of the streetcar line until the remaining segment to Mattapan opened on December 21, 1929.
+The MTA began charging for parking at its stations, including Milton, on November 2, 1953.

 On March 18, 1968, the Neponset River flooded the line at Milton station after a 7 inch rainfall.
 Restoration work began at 6:00 am on March 21 as the waters receded; service was resumed by 4:30 pm.
-In June 2006, Milton station was closed for 18 months while the MBTA renovated stations on the Ashmont–Mattapan High Speed Line.
+The station again flooded on February 18, 2025.
+In June 2006, Milton station was closed for 18 months while the MBTA renovated stations on the Mattapan Line.
 Streetcar service was replaced by shuttle buses, and resumed in December 2007.

+Renovations

-The stairs to the station from Adams Street – the only entrance not via private parking lots - have been closed since 2018 due to deteriorating condition.
-The MBTA has not repaired the stairs because doing so would trigger a larger accessibility renovation of the station, likely including an elevator.
-In August 2022, the town of Milton threatened to sue the MBTA to force repair of the stairs.
-The MBTA, in response, indicated it would demolish the stairs rather than repairing them.
-The Milton board voted in September to sue the MBTA; at that point, the MBTA intended to demolish the stairs by the end of the year.
+The staircase to the station from Adams Street – the only entrance not via private parking lots - was closed in 2018 due to deteriorating condition.
+The MBTA did not repair this staircase because doing so would trigger a larger accessibility renovation of the station, likely including an elevator.
+In August 2022, the town of Milton threatened to sue the MBTA to force repair of the staircase.
+The MBTA, in response, indicated it would demolish the staircase rather than repairing it.
+The Milton board voted in September to sue the MBTA; at that point, the MBTA intended to demolish the staircase by the end of the year.
 The lawsuit was filed in October 2022.
-In February 2023, the MBTA indicated plans to demolish the staircase on March 6–9.
+Despite the objections of town officials, including an appeal to state governor Maura Healey, the MBTA demolished the staircase on March 6–9, 2023.

+The MBTA plans to convert the line to modern light rail equipment.
+All stations would have raised platforms for level boarding on the new vehicles.
+An elevator to the inbound platform would be added at Milton, with an accessible ramp possibly added prior to the main renovation.
+Construction cost for Milton station was estimated as $11.5 million in 2023.
+In December 2023, the Milton Conservation Commission approved plans for an accessible path from Adams Street to the northbound platform – an interim measure to improve access to the station.
+As of February 2025, the MBTA expects bidding for a $700,000 construction contract to take place in February and March 2025.